19 Dec 5 Tips for Setting New Year’s Resolutions as a Family

 The best part of goal setting is celebrating successes!
 Taking the time out to acknowledge and celebrate achievements is an important way to keep your child motivated!

-We can all make a resolution in 2020 to help keep kids safe!
+We can all make a resolution to help keep kids safe!